 The DFS 230 was Germany’s first assault glider and saw the most active service.
 It was narrow and much resembled its sporting glider antecedents.
 It was a lightweight glider made of tubing and fabric and had an excellent glide ration.
 Later models incorporated a braking chute and some models even had retro rockets in the nose.
 The wheels could be dropped in flight and landing made on a ventral central skid.
 The glider normally held a pilot and nine men.
-The passengers sat in line down the center, straddling a bench.
+The passengers sat in a line down the center, straddling a bench.
 The last four men faced the rear of the glider.
 The only door was in the port rear but “kick out” panels on either side of the fuselage could be removed for a quick escape.
 The final models had a machine-gun mount on the top, fired by the first passenger.
-Over 2000 DFS 230's were built.
+Over 2000 DFS 230s were built.
 While the most common towing plane was the JU 52, the Heinkel he 111 was also used.

 The Go 242 (GOTHAER WAGGONFABRIK AG) was designed to be a better load carrier than the DFS 230.
-It was first placed in service in summer 1941, by which time the great days of German Airborne assaults were over. rather like the later American fairchild C-119, the Go 242 had a central nacelle and twin booms.
+It was first placed in service in summer 1941, by which time the great days of German Airborne assaults were over. rather like the later American Fairchild C-119, the Go 242 had a central nacelle and twin booms.
 Freight was loaded via an upward hinging door at the rear of the fuselage.
 There were two doors, one on each side, at the front of the cabin.
-Construction was tube steel, fabric and wood and it carried up to four tons.
-Over twenty troops or a light field gun and towing vehicle could be carried.
+Construction was tube steel, fabric, and wood and it carried up to four tons.
+Over twenty troops or a light field gun and a towing vehicle could be carried.
 Unlike the DFS 230, the Go 242 was not much of a glider and had to be landed rather quickly after being cast off from the tow.
-Total output was about 1,500 and most were used for resupply on the Russian front.
-Either the JU 52 or the he 111 was used for towing.
+The total output was about 1,500 and most were used for resupply on the Russian front.
+Either the JU 52 or the He 111 was used for towing.

 The venerable Tri-Motor Junkers JU 52 was one of the true greats.
-Designed in the late 1920's, a few were still in service in the 1980's.
+Designed in the late 1920s, a few were still in service in the 1980s.
 Known as “Auntie JU” the JU 52 was strongly built.
-It could carry 10,000 pounds of cargo, 13 paratroopers or 18 regular troops.
+It could carry 10,000 pounds of cargo, 13 paratroopers, or 18 regular troops.
 Its wide use belied the fact that it was outdated and too slow, top speed was only 180 miles per hour.
-The fuselage and the side doors were too narrow to allow carriage and air dropping of heavy loads.
+The fuselage and the side doors were too narrow to allow carriage and airdropping of heavy loads.
 Still, it was a good airplane and always popular with its crews.

-The worst parachutes used by a Major power were those of the Germans which were based on the Italian “Salvatore” design.
+The worst parachutes used by a major power were those of the Germans which were based on the Italian “Salvatore” design.
 The German RZ (RUCKENPACKUNG ZWANGAUSLOSUNG or, rucksack packed to open) series of chutes (primarily the RZ-16 and the RZ-20)had a single strap between the back of the body harness and the chute.
-This resulted in a face down position which required knee and elbow pads and a forward roll upon landing.
-(Employment of this type of parachute is curious since German air crew used a chute that had lift webs attached to the shoulders like the British and American models.)This landing position led to many landing injuries.
-To allow for proper deployment, the paratrooper had to leap forward in a straight body dive when Jumping.
+This resulted in a face-down position that required knee and elbow pads and a forward roll upon landing.
+(Employment of this type of parachute is curious since German aircrew used a chute that had lift webs attached to the shoulders like the British and American models.)This landing position led to many landing injuries.
+To allow for proper deployment, the paratrooper had to leap forward in a straight body dive when jumping.
 Control during the descent was almost impossible except for a superbly trained and agile trooper and even then little control was possible.
 The forward roll landing also kept the parachutist from carrying much equipment on his body.
-Except for pistols, grenades and the occasional submachine-gun, German paratroopers had to rely on containers for their main combat equipment.
+Except for pistols, grenades, and the occasional submachine-gun, German paratroopers had to rely on containers for their main combat equipment.
 The chute was attached to the harness with four clips which, like the American chute, were difficult to undo when under fire or when the trooper was being wind dragged.
 The Germans issued each Fallschirmjaeger with a gravity knife to cut the rigging in an emergency.
-The opening shock of this canopy first parachute was also very harsh but the chute would fully deploy in under 40 meters which meant a lower drop altitude and less time dangling helpless in the air.
+The opening shock of this canopy first parachute was also very harsh but the chute would fully deploy in under 40 meters which meant a lower drop altitude and less time dangling helplessly in the air.
 By the Crete invasion, the Germans deployed various colored parachute canopies for camouflage and to aid in the identification of commanders and/or containers.

 The Germans produced the widest range of special and modified items for their Airborne troops.
-The most famous item was the FG-42, a gas operated semi-automatic rifle made only for the Airborne.
+The most famous item was the FG-42, a gas-operated semi-automatic rifle made only for the Airborne.
 Only about 10,000 were made.
 It was an advanced design that fired full automatic from an open bolt – for cooling – and semi-automatic from a closed bolt – for accuracy.
 The weapon had a small bipod and fed from a 20 round magazine on the left side.
-It weighted nearly ten pounds fully loaded.
+It weighed nearly ten pounds fully loaded.
 It fired the full size 7.92 MM military round which was really too powerful for the weapon.
-Even with a bipod it was difficult to control when fired on full automatic.
+Even with a bipod, it was difficult to control when fired on full automatic.

 The standard MP 38 and MP 40 submachine-guns and bolt action Mausers were used by most paratroopers.
 Some German paratroopers used a shortened and folding version of the standard Mauser.
 This was not a success and had both a strong recoil and a huge muzzle flash.
 Late in the war, many Fallschirmjaeger were issued with the MP-44 assault weapon as evidenced by photographs of the 3rd and 5th Fallschirmjaeger Division in the Ardennes and the 1st and 4th Fallschirmjaeger Division in Italy.
 The MP-44 fired a shortened and less powerful version of the 7.92 standard round.
-The weapon itself was made of stamped metal and fired either full or semi automatic.
+The weapon itself was made of stamped metal and fired either full or semi-automatic.
 The MP-44 was the forerunner of all modern assault rifles.
 This weapon only went into mass production in 1944 and supply never came close to equaling demand.
-Despite their high priority most Fallschirmjaeger ended with the war with the standard bolt action Mauser.
+Despite their high priority, most Fallschirmjaeger ended the war with the standard bolt action Mauser.

 The German paratroopers were equipped with what was undoubtedly the best light machine-guns of World War II – the MG 34 and the later MG 42.
 The MG 42 replaced the MG 34 because it was much easier and cheaper to produce, being made extensively from stamped steel Parts.
 Weighing only a little over 11.5 kilograms it fired at a phenomenal 1300 to 1400 rounds per minute.
 The barrel was quick and easy to change and the weapon was very tolerant of dust and dirt.
 When equipped with a tripod it made a very useful medium machine-gun.
 Each German infantry squad(10 to 12 men at full strength) was equipped with one MG-42 light machine-gun and this went a long way toward overcoming the relatively slow firing rate of the bolt action Mausers.
-The fast firing MG 42 was a Major factor in German defensive abilities throughout the war.
-The MG 42 was the prototype of all modern General purpose machine-guns and in slightly modified form is in still in service as a standard weapon with the German, Italian and Yugoslavian armies.
+The fast-firing MG 42 was a major factor in German defensive abilities throughout the war.
+The MG 42 was the prototype of all modern General purpose machine-guns and in slightly modified form is still in service as a standard weapon with the German, Italian and Yugoslavian armies.

 The Germans were the first to employ recoilless artillery, using a 75 MM version as early as Crete.
 The 75 MM gun(321 pounds) was broken down into Parts and parachute dropped.
 Later a 105 MM version weighing 855 pounds was introduced.
-German mountain and jaeger troops also used recoilless artillery.
+German mountain and Jaeger troops also used recoilless artillery.

 Two types of “squeeze-bore” anti-tank guns, in 28 MM and 42MM were used by the Airborne forces.
 These gave a strong punch for their caliber but the shortage of tungsten needed for the special shot put these guns out of service by early 1943.
 The Airborne pattern of the 28 MM gun only weighed 260 pounds.